 "We are incredibly grateful to local philanthropic and business leaders for coming together and recognizing that Utah children who have experienced a lot of trauma need more support,” said Erinn Kelley-Siel, Chief Officer of Expansion and Policy at Friends of the Children.
 “Our partners made this chapter possible because of their commitment to supporting children and families to achieve health and well-being.
 We are confident Sandi is the right choice to launch and lead the chapter, growing its impact for Utahans now and in the future.”

-The organization has seen tremendous growth, launching 17 new locations in just 7 years.
-Friends–Utah is in the process of building a local
+In addition to the new Utah chapter, Friends of the Children is in 22 other locations across the U.S., with one location in Cornwall, U.K. The organization has seen tremendous growth, launching 17 new locations in just seven years.
+Friends–Utah is in the process of building a local Board of Directors.